RobertMenke/otto-for-alexa-for-gm/README.md

 # This Repo Is
-An Alexa app that interacts with GM vehicles
+A Voice platform for GM vehicles using the Amazon Echo.

 # Requirements